gfeiden/PHYS-3210/Week 01/README.md

 Read the handout prior to class on Friday.
 Try to understand the derivation of Equation 4.
 Then, complete problem 5.1 (First Computer Lab: HIV Example) in Physical Modeling.
+In addition, answer the following questions:

-__Challenge__: Write a function to compute the viral load and produce figures for assignment part b using your function.
+_Challenge_: Write a function to compute the viral load for a given set of parameters (`A`, `B`, `alpha`, `beta`) and produce figures for assignment part b using your function.